-Method 1 – step by step photos on simple fish fry recipe
+Method 1 – simple fish fry

 1. Add some salt to fish and wash it.
 Drain water completely.
 I have used a single fillet weighing 250 grams.
 You can increase the quantity of ingredients proportionately if you are using more fish.
 Do not use too much masala powder, red chili powder and ginger garlic paste for marination.
 It will taste bitter.
 For added spice, sprinkle more spice powders at step 5.